Chambourcin

-Chambourcin is a species of grapevines belonging to the Vitis genus in the flowering plant family Vitaceae.
+Chambourcin ([ʃɑ̃buʁsɛ̃]) is a variety of grapevine belonging to the Vitis genus in the flowering plant family Vitaceae.
 It is a French-American interspecific hybrid grape variety used for making wine.
-Its parentage is uncertain.
+Its parentage is uncertain, but genetic studies show it likely includes several North American Vitis species in its background including: V. berlandieri Planch., V. labrusca L., V. lincecumii Buckley, V. riparia Michx., V. rupestris Scheele, and V. vinifera.
 The hybrid was produced by Joannes Seyve who often used Seibel hybrids produced in the 1860s.
 The grape has only been available since 1963; it has a good resistance to fungal disease, and is one of the parents of the new disease resistant variety, Regent, which is increasing in popularity among German grape growers.

 Chambourcin is considered a very productive grape with crop yields reported ranging from 11.1 tons per hectare to 17.3 tons per hectare in a study performed by Ohio State University.

 Chambourcin wine

 The grape produces a deep-colored and aromatic wine.
 It can be made into a dry style or one with a moderate residual sugar level.
 Chambourcin is a teinturier, a grape whose juice is pink or red rather than clear like most red vitis vinifera cultivars.